curi/fi/docs/_posts/2020-11-20-1st-order-getting-stuck-vs-2nd-order-getting-stuck-and-structural-epistemology.md

 I think there are two important ways to look at whether they learnt *equivalent* things or not.
 One of them is about *the tasks they can perform*; and the other is about *the ideas themselves*.

 If we're only concerned with the *results* that certain knowledge gives, we are talking about the knowledge's [*denotation*](https://curi.us/988-structural-epistemology-introduction-part-1).
-If Alice and Bob can *perform the same tasks* (they get equivalent results with only negligable differences) then we say they have the same [*denotational knowledge*](https://fallibleideas.com/knowledge-structure).
+If Alice and Bob can *perform the same tasks* (they get equivalent results with only negligible differences) then we say they have the same [*denotational knowledge*](https://fallibleideas.com/knowledge-structure).

-We can say that Alice and Bob learned the same thing because they both built a comptuer, and they can both answer the same questions about the configurations that make sense for certian use cases.
+We can say that Alice and Bob learned the same thing because they both built a computer, and they can both answer the same questions about the configurations that make sense for certain use cases.
 This is like *a standardized test* that are common in schools.
-It's definiting a checklist of inputs (questions) and outputs (answers) that students should repeat.
-For some types of tests, like text analyis in English, the answers aren't explicitly listed; rather, qualities of good answers are listed (like 'identifies techniques' or 'discusses the interaction of themes', etc).
+It's a definition of a checklist of inputs (questions) and outputs (answers) that students should repeat.
+For some types of tests, like text analysis in English, the answers aren't explicitly listed; rather, qualities of good answers are listed (like 'identifies techniques' or 'discusses the interaction of themes', etc).
 For other tests the answers are explicit (e.g. multiple choice tests); and finally some tests have a mix of both (like maths tests, where the final answer is explicit but the algebra to get there is not).

 What if we're concerned with the other option: *the ideas themselves*?
 How can we compare those?